 Similar restrictions apply to those excluded from the varna castes, the "untouchables" or Dalit.
 Under the worst restrictions, Dalits were thought to pollute other castes.
 If the shadow of a Dalit fell on a Brahmin, the Brahmin immediately went home to bathe.
-Thus, at various times and locations, the untouchables were also unseeable, able to come out only at night.
-48 Dalits were born into jobs considered polluting to other castes, particularly work involving dead animals, such as butchering (Hinduism discourages consumption of meat so the clients were Muslims, Christians, and believers of other religions), skinning, tanning, and shoemaking with leather.
+Thus, at various times and locations, the untouchables were also unseeable, able to come out only at night.48 Dalits were born into jobs considered polluting to other castes, particularly work involving dead animals, such as butchering (Hinduism discourages consumption of meat so the clients were Muslims, Christians, and believers of other religions), skinning, tanning, and shoemaking with leather.
 Contact between an upper caste person and a person of any lower caste, even if "pure," was also considered polluting and was strictly forbidden.

 The theological basis of caste relations is karma-the belief that one's caste in this life is the cumulative product of one's acts in past lives, which extends to all beings, from minerals to animals to gods.
 Therefore, though soul class mobility is nonexistent during a lifetime, it is possible between lifetimes.
 Brahmins justified their station by claiming that they must have done good in their past lives.
-However, there are indications that the untouchable Dalits and other lower castes are not convinced of their legitimation.49

-Although India's system is the most extreme, it not the only caste system.
-In Japan, a caste known as Burakumin is similar in status to Dalits.
+However, there are indications that the untouchable Dalits and other lower castes are not convinced of their legitimation.49 as Burakumin is similar in status to Dalits.
 Though they are no different in physical appearance from other Japanese people, the Burakumin people have been forced to live in ghettos for centuries.
 They descend from people who worked in the leather tanning industry, a low-status occupation, and still work in leather industries such as shoemaking.
 Marriage between Burakumin and other Japanese people is restricted, and their children are excluded from public schools.50